Lunaliar/Calculator/README.md

 # Sav's Calculator

-This is a project I attempted back when I was first learning about JavaScript HTML and CSS.
-I really liked the problem that came with making a calculator but unfortunately I was stumped pretty early on and only recently decided to give it another shot.
+This is a project I attempted back when I first learned about JavaScript, HTML, and CSS.
+I liked the problem with making a calculator, but unfortunately, I was stumped pretty early on and only recently decided to give it another shot.
 It was so much fun working on this, as soon as I thought I had it all figured out even more problems would arise.
-I have achieved a basic functionality but I haven't hit all of the edge cases for this yet but I'll get around to it eventually!
+I have achieved a basic functionality but haven't hit all of the edge cases for this yet but I'll get around to it eventually!

 - To make my life easier I've used a package called Calculate-String to make basic functionality on this easier.
 - This app is responsive for most screen sizes, I pulled the color palette from Coolors.co (Fantastic site can't recommend it enough).